 Housing accommodations vary for each school.
-The American University of Paris does not offer university housing.
-Instead, students live in apartments throughout the city of Paris.
-John Cabot places students in university apartments within walking distance of their two campuses.
+The American University of Paris offers apartments for students throughout the city of Paris.
+Anglo-American University provides student housing that is 20 minutes from the campus.
+John Cabot places students in university apartments within walking distance of their campus buildings.
 Franklin and Richmond offer dormitory-style housing for students.

 I’m interested in studying abroad at one of USC’s agreement schools.
 What do I do?